cfengine/masterfiles/MPF.md

 **Notes:**

-Be careful changing this setting.
+* Be careful changing this setting.
 A setting that is not well aligned between all clients and the server could result in clients not being able to communicate with the hub preventing further policy updates.
+* This setting is instrumented in all of the default entry points (`promises.cf`, `update.cf`, `standalone_self_upgrade.cf`).

 **History:**